ciberkleid/cna-demo-setup/cloud-pipelines/README.md

   - Tags->Target remote name:   origin

 3. **Fortune Service Job: fortune-service-stage-e2e**
-- Create a new job (aka "item") of type "freestyle project" and name it `fortune-service-build-and-upload`
+- Create a new job (aka "item") of type "freestyle project" and name it `fortune-service-stage-e2e`
 - Select "General->This project is parameterized" and add the following parameters:

 | Parameter      | Default Value | Description |